2010 to 2020: US Jobs and Employment change projections by industry

 The underlying analysis (of BLS employment projections) uses currently available information to focus on long-term structural changes in the economy.
 This post examines the projected employment change within the industries:

-Healthcare and social assistance: The healthcare and social assistance industry is projected to create about 28 percent of all new jobs created in the U.S. economy.
+Healthcare and social assistance: The healthcare and social assistance industry is projected to create about 28 percent of all new jobs in the U.S. economy.
 This industry—which includes public and private hospitals, nursing and residential care facilities, and individual and family services—is expected to grow by 33 percent, or 5.7 million new jobs.
 Employment growth will be driven by an aging population and longer life expectancies, as well as new treatments and technologies.

 Professional, scientific, and technical services: Employment in professional, scientific, and technical services is projected to grow by 29 percent, adding about 2.1 million new jobs by 2020.
 Employment in computer systems design and related services is expected to increase by 47 percent, driven by growing demand for sophisticated computer network and mobile technologies.
 Employment in management, scientific, and technical consulting services is anticipated to expand, at 58 percent.
 Demand for these services will be spurred by businesses’ continued need for advice on planning and logistics, the implementation of new technologies, and compliance with workplace safety, environmental, and employment regulations.
 Combined, the two industries—computer systems design and related services and management, scientific, and technical consulting services—will account for more than half of all new jobs in professional, scientific, and technical services.